IamMarcIvanov/Hostel-Allotment-Report/README.md

 While the images folder contains all the wireframes

 Hostel Allotment Report 1 - is a simplified, more chronologically elaborated version of the first file.

+After a whole lot of crap I was able to finally submit it, and sir gave me 13/15 and I have no clue why